-- Consider IV access and administer fluids to maintain systolic blood pressure > 90mmHg. - Ondanestron 4 mg IV administered over 30 seconds. - Prochlorperazine 2.5mg IV or 5mg IM, or - Promethazine 12.5 mg IV diluted in 10 ml of normal saline, which is administered over 2 minutes via the furthest port from the vein, or 12.5 mg IM - May repeat above doses in 10 min for persistent symptoms
+- Consider IV access and administer fluids to maintain systolic blood pressure > 90mmHg. - Ondanestron 4 mg IV administered over 30 seconds, or 4-8 mg PO. - ► Prochlorperazine 2.5mg IV or 5mg IM, or - Promethazine 12.5 mg IV diluted in 10 ml of normal saline, which is administered over 2 minutes via the furthest port from the vein, or 12.5 mg IM - May repeat above doses in 10 min for persistent symptoms